• Skip to main content

 What workouts would benefit these muscle groups the most?
 Or if your goal is to lose weight, what activities offer the best balance between efficacy and your capabilities?

-Your overarching goal will define each of these smaller, more focused goals, and together they will make up that type of regime that works for you.
+Your overarching goal will define each of these smaller, more focused goals, and together they will make up the type of regime that works for you.

 Fat-burning exercise will entail a lot of high-intensity cardio, strength training is about lifting to the limit and resting up to rebuild, and endurance is about maintaining stamina efficiency all throughout your exercise.